Symonds Green

 Symonds Green...covers an area of roughly five acres, although in the past it seems to have been larger than this.
 At the time of the Domesday Book it was part of the Manor of Woolenwick, and in the 13th century it was called Woolenwick Green.
 The tenants of the manor were allowed to graze their animals there.
 During the Middle Ages it became part of the Manor of Wymondlye and by the 15th century it was known as Hickman's Green after a local land owner.
 In 1581 a certain Edwarde Symonde bought land on the south side of the green and although the family moved away in 1610, the land has [probably] taken its name [then, 'Symes Green'] from him ever since.
 Of the houses by the green, one of the oldest is the 'Crooked Billet' public house which has been in existence for at least a century and a half.
 In the 1841 Census it is described as a 'Beer Shop'.
 At that time it was kept by Elizabeth Moules, whose family farmed much of the land in the area.
 Symonds Green was the birthplace of the notorious poachers, the Fox twins, who were born in 1857 in a thatched cottage behind the Crooked Billet.
 Albert Fox lodged in a house adjoining the pub towards the end of his life.

-In addition to the Conservation area, Symonds Green has a neighbourhood shopping centre, a nursery, infant and primary schools, a community centre, Church, dentists, two public houses, a Health Centre and several children's playgrounds.
+In addition to the conservation area, Symonds Green has a neighbourhood shopping centre, a nursery, infant and primary schools, a community centre, a church, dentists, two public houses, a health centre and several children's playgrounds.
 Symonds Green covers much of the area of the ancient hamlet of Woolenwick, after which the local primary school is named.
 A number of the modern streets in the locality are named after popular British seaside holiday towns.